felipee-monteiro/discord_deploy/README.md

 - "commands" directory must exists anywhere in your project.
 - If GUILD_TEST_ID not exists, GUILD_ID will be used.
-- If you are using Discord.js, each command must export an object with have 'data' property, witch contains the instance of command builder. in case of eris.js, you can pass an object containing some properties. see the examples bellow:
+- If you are using Discord.js, each command must export an object with have 'data' property, witch contains the instance of command builder. in case of eris.js, you can pass an object containing some properties. see the examples below:

 Example (Discord.js):